moaylesbury/michaelaylesbury.github.io/individual-projects.md

   - nDCG@20: normalized discount cumulative gain at cutoff 20.

-Then using a corpora containing verses from the Quran and the Bible (split into Old and New Testaments).
+Then corpora containing verses from the Quran and the Bible (split into Old and New Testaments) were used.
 Considering each book as a separate corpus, and their verses as individual documents, the data is first preprocessed.
-This includes tokenisation, stopword removal.
+This includes tokenisation and stopword removal.
 Mutual Information and chi-squared scores for all tokens (after preprocessing) for each of the corpora was calculated, and a ranked list was formed.
-Then a Latent Dirichlet Allocation (LDA) model was ran on the entire set of verses from all corpora together, and the results analysed and inspected.
+Then a Latent Dirichlet Allocation (LDA) model was ran on the entire set of verses from all corpora together, and the results were analysed and inspected.

 ## Micro-Haskell Compiler [<img src="square-github-brands.svg" height="25px" width="25px" style="padding-left:20px">](https://github.com/moaylesbury/Micro-Haskell-Compiler)